Dodgers vs. Reds Player Props Betting Odds

 India Stats

-- Jonathan India has collected 98 hits with 20 doubles, 14 home runs and 39 walks.
+- Jonathan India has put up 99 hits with 20 doubles, 14 home runs and 39 walks.
 He has driven in 52 runs with 11 stolen bases.

-- India brings a two-game streak with at least one hit into this one.
-During his last five outings he is hitting .222 with a double, three walks and an RBI.
+- India has picked up at least one hit in three straight games.
+During his last five outings he is hitting .167 with a double, two walks and an RBI.

 India Recent Games